gritzko/replicated.cc/index.md

         (the first plus 1) nor its reference (the first op).
         The binary variant of RON employs more sophisticated metadata compression techniques.
+- **Integrity**, as ops form a [Merkle structure](https://en.wikipedia.org/wiki/Merkle_tree).
+        If necessary, the data is integrity-checked to the last bit, like in git, BitTorrent, BitCoin and other such systems.
+        In the example above, ten ops form a Merkle chain, so the hash of the last op (line #12) covers them all.

-RON is designed for swarms of mobile devices communicating over unreliable wireless networks in an untrusted environment.
+RON's vision is swarms of mobile devices communicating over unreliable wireless networks in an untrusted environment.

 For more in-depth reading, please see: